joshborup/react-day-1-wpx14/README.md

 ## updating state and re-renders

 React is opinionated and would like to manage how state should update and when rerenders should happen.
-React gives us a method for updating our state in a stateful class component
+React gives us a method for updating our state in a stateful class component `this.setState()`

+**to remember**

+- we have access to setState because we extend React.Component
+- never directly update arrays and objects, first make a copy and then let `this.setState()` update yout components state
+- `this.setState()` needs an object passed to it
+  - this means either an object literal, or a function that returns an object literal
+- `this.setState()` is an asyncrounous function, so no matter where you put it in your logic, it will run last

 ```js
 class MyStatefulComponent extends React.Component {